Gothenburg Award at Nordic Architecture Fair, Nov 8

 Sustainable design, architecture and urban development

-The Gothenburg Award For Sustainable Development invites you to a talk about sustainable design, architecture and social urban development.
+The Gothenburg Award For Sustainable Development arranged an opportunity to talk about sustainable design, architecture and social urban development.

 The Gothenburg Award For Sustainable Development is awarded each year to a person or organisation for outstanding performance and achievements towards a sustainable future.
 The prize is 1 million Swedish krona (SEK) and shows what is possible and necessary for a brighter future.

-The moderator is Malin Aghed and the participants are:
+The moderator is Malin Aghed and the participants were: